RDFLib/rdflib/docs/developers.rst

 Compatibility
 -------------

-RDFLib 5.0.0 maintained compatibility with python versions 2.7, 3.4, 3.5, 3.6, 3.7.
+RDFlib 6.0.0 release and later only support Python 3.7 and newer.

-The latest 6.0.0 release and subsequent will only support Python 3.7 and newer.
+RDFLib 5.0.0 maintained compatibility with Python versions 2.7, 3.4, 3.5, 3.6, 3.7.

 Releasing
 ---------